JoaoHenrique12/fips205/DEVOPS.md

 #### lint false positives

-If you really believe lint is returning a false positive use a commentary informing wich lint should be ignore in the desired line.
+If you really believe lint is returning a false positive, then use a commentary informing wich line lint should ignore.

-sample:
+Sample:

 ```go